virtual-labs/exp-surfaces-of-solids-iiith/experiment/procedure.md

 The first lattice is a planar lattice, meaning it extends in only two dimensions.
 The remaining lattices extend in three dimensions and are a mixture of primitive and non-primitive unit cell lattices.

 ### Finding primitive Cells

-Primtive cells can be constructed with ease for simple lattices, usually atoms forming a shape or a polyhedron can be easily identified and then chosen as a part of the unit cell.
-Usually there are only so many atoms from one reference atom that display different surroundings from the reference.
-All these atoms can be put together as a part of the unit cell.
+For simple lattices, primitive cells can be easily identified.
+In these cases, atoms form distinct shapes or polyhedra, which can be selected as part of the unit cell.
+The key is to find atoms that share a common reference atom, displaying different surroundings that together form the unit cell.

-The steps to the experiment are given below
+### Steps for the Experiment

-- The interface will contain a canvas in which the different finite lattices in question are shown.
+- The interface will display a canvas showing the finite lattices.
+- Use the dropdown menu to select a lattice.
+- Toggle the "Select Atoms" button to begin selecting atoms for the unit cell.
+- Use the left-click to select an atom and right-click to de-select it.
+- Once the atoms constituting the primitive or non-primitive unit cell are selected, click the Check button to evaluate your selection.
+- Repeat this process for each of the five lattices.
-- The interface contains a dropdown to switch between lattices, a button to select atoms (which is a toggle switch), a button to select the 3D region covered by the selected atoms, a button to clear your choices and a button to check the choice made.
+- Additionally, there is an option to select the 3D region covered by the selected atoms, which can be toggled as needed.
-- For a given lattice the user is required to use the `select atoms` interface to select the atoms which constitute primitive cell (if exists) or non primitive cell for that lattice and click `check` button.
-When `select atoms` is toggled on, use left click to select and right click to de-select an atom.
-- Once selections are made in the above said order, the selections can be evaluated.
-- Repeat the above two steps for all the 5 lattices presented.

 #### Note